 Whilst we as a National Park Authority are not in a position to provide legal advice or to provide public health advice, we can help share the various resources available for local businesses.

-SCAMS: Please also ensure that you get your advice from official sources.
+Please ensure that you get your advice from official sources.
 There is an increase in fraudsters seeking to exploit the current situation.

 Many businesses are demonstrating how adaptable, creative and resilient they are, supporting their local communities and protecting their employees in these difficult times.
 More detailed information on the measures described above is available on Local Authority websites.
 There are links to these below.